2-Year MBA in PHARMACEUTICAL MANAGEMENT

 - Accounts for over 10 per cent of global pharmaceutical production

 - Over 60,000 generic brands across 60 therapeutic categories

 - Manufactures more than 400 different APIs

 These numbers in itself tells a lot about the opportunities which the Indian Pharmaceutical industry is providing.
-The industry needs not only highly qualified researchers, chemist, technical people but also requires skilled sales and marketing managers who can take the industry forward by managing and making the complex decisions which are imperative for the growth of the industry
+The industry not only needs highly qualified researchers, chemist, technical people but also requires skilled sales and marketing managers who can take the industry forward by managing and taking the complex decisions which are imperative for the growth of the industry